sisk-http/docs/docs/jp/advanced/forwarding-resolvers.md

             string? forwardedFor = request.Headers.XForwardedFor;
             if (forwardedFor is null)
             {
-                throw new Exception("X-Forwarded-For ヘッダーが見つかりません。");
+                throw new Exception("The X-Forwarded-For header is missing.");
             }
             string[] ipAddresses = forwardedFor.Split(',');
             if (ipAddresses.Length != 1)
             {
-                throw new Exception("X-Forwarded-For ヘッダーに複数のアドレスがあります。");
+                throw new Exception("Too many addresses in the X-Forwarded-For header.");
             }

             return IPAddress.Parse(ipAddresses[0]);